Kim Basinger: 2020s

 In January 2022, Basinger collaborated with Peter Bogdanovich to create LIT Project 2: Flux, a first of its kind short film made available on the Ethereum blockchain as a non-fungible token.
+She is a prominent character in the video game Crime Boss: Rockay City (2023).

 Personal life

 Marriages and relationships

 Before she was famous, Basinger dated model Tim Saunders, photographer Dale Robinette and football player Joe Namath.

 On October 12, 1980, she married makeup artist Ron Snyder-Britton, whom she met on the film Hard Country.
 Basinger developed agoraphobia that same year, following a panic attack in a health-food store, and was housebound for six months.
 Snyder quit his job during the marriage and changed his surname to Britton after Basinger requested he choose "something with a B" so she could keep the same initials when using her married name.
 The pair divorced just before Christmas 1989, after which Basinger paid him $9,000 monthly alimony for eight years.
 Britton wrote a memoir titled Longer Than Forever, published in 1998, about their time together and about her affair with Richard Gere, with whom she starred in No Mercy (1986) and Final Analysis (1992).

 While her first divorce was in the works, Basinger had romantic relationships with hairdresser/producer Jon Peters as well as singer Prince, who did the album for Batman and also produced her unreleased 1989 album Hollywood Affair.
 She was then involved briefly with fitness trainer Phil Walsh and fashion designer Alexio Gandara.

 In 1990, Basinger met her second husband, Alec Baldwin, when they played lovers in The Marrying Man.
 They married on August 19, 1993, and starred in the 1994 remake of The Getaway.
-They also played themselves in a 1998 episode of The Simpsons, in which Basinger corrected Homer Simpson on the pronunciation of her last name and polished her Oscar statuette.
-Basinger and Baldwin have a daughter, Ireland Eliesse Baldwin (born October 23, 1995).
+They also played themselves in a 1998 episode of The Simpsons, in which Basinger corrected Homer Simpson on the pronunciation of her surname and polished her Oscar statuette.
+Basinger and Baldwin have a daughter, Ireland, born October 23, 1995.
 They separated at the end of 2000 and divorced on September 3, 2002.
 In his 2008 book, A Promise to Ourselves: A Journey Through Fatherhood and Divorce, Baldwin chronicled the contentious seven-year custody battle with Basinger over their daughter following their separation, contending that she spent more than $1.5 million in her efforts to deny him parental access.

 After the divorce from Baldwin, Basinger was reported to be romantically linked with 8 Mile (2002) co-star Eminem, which the rapper repeatedly denied.
 She would not have another public attachment until 2014, when she began dating Mitch Stone.
-Like Snyder and Peters before him, Stone met Basinger while doing her hair on a movie set.
-The couple wear matching gold bands and have since moved in together.
+Like Snyder and Peters before him, Stone is also Basinger's hairstylist.
+The couple wears matching gold bands and have since moved in together.